Buying a ticket

 Can I visit Raversyde with a group/company/school?

 Group visits are not possible at this time, but you can book one for a later point in time.
-This applies to large groups, schools and companies.
+This applies to large groups and companies.
+School visits are possible with reservation.
 We observe the instructions of the National Security Council and the policy of the province of West Flanders.
 If the rules are relaxed, we will adjust our policy accordingly.
 Thank you for your understanding.

 Guides and team